|

 If you want to have an important capture file stored for a long

-time, don't keep it in the default Log Directory: there is a chance
+time, do not keep it in the default Log Directory: there is a

-it will be automatically deleted as new files are being saved.
-Move
+chance it will be automatically deleted as new files are being

-arrival.
-It means that if you view the log file in real time, it
+immediately upon arrival.
+It means that if you view the log file in

-may not contain the latest packets.
-To make the program immediately
+real time, it may not contain the latest packets.
+To make the

-dump the buffer to the log file, either click Stop
+program immediately dump the buffer to the log file, either

 Auto-saving